nopnop2002/esp8266_ethernet/README.md

 +----------------+
 ```

-This repository is a example of using Ethernet with ESP8266.
+This repository is a example of using [Ethernet drivers for lwIP on esp8266](https://github.com/d-a-v/W5500lwIP).

 # Hardware requiment
 SPI Ethernet module using this chip.